 Given the evidence for a strong association of naturally occurring social support with smoking cessation outcomes from observational studies, it has been suggested that smoking cessation interventions should include measures to increase social support.
-13,16,22,41 Social support interventions can be conceptualised as being incorporated into treatment (intra-treatment social support) when smokers are provided with encouragement through direct contact with empathetic clinicians.
-42 By contrast, social support can also occur outside of the direct treatment setting (extra-treatment social support), when smokers are given tools or assistance to seek support elsewhere or when friends and family are encouraged to aid and support a smoker's quit attempt.
+13,16,22,41 Social support interventions can be conceptualised as being incorporated into treatment (intra-treatment social support) when people who smoke are provided with encouragement through direct contact with empathetic clinicians.
+42 By contrast, social support can also occur outside of the direct treatment setting (extra-treatment social support), when people who smoke are given tools or assistance to seek support elsewhere or when friends and family are encouraged to aid and support a person's quit attempt.